simscape/Tracked-Vehicles-Simscape/README.md

 # **Tracked Vehicle Model with Simscape&trade;**
-Copyright 2023 The MathWorks, Inc.
+Copyright 2024 The MathWorks, Inc.

-This repository contains models and code to help engineers model and simulate tracked vehicles.
-A set of examples shows how to assemble track segments into a chain that will mesh with the sprocket, rollers, and idler in the vehicle undercarriage.
+This repository contains models and code to help engineers model and simulate tracked vehicles with chain or belt tracks.
+A set of examples shows how to assemble segments into a track that will mesh with the sprocket, rollers, and idlers in the vehicle undercarriage.
 Models of vehicles traveling on multiple wheels are also provided.

 * **Fully parameterized models** of tracked and multi-axle vehicles